awsdocs/amazon-pinpoint-user-guide/doc-source/journeys-add-activities.md

 1. \(Optional\) You can choose **Build an Amazon Connect outbound campaign**, which directs you to Amazon Connect\.

-1. For **Execution role**, select an existing execution role that has the appropriate permissions or create a new role with the appropriate permissions\.
+1. For **IAM role**, complete one of the following steps:

+   1. If you want to have Amazon Pinpoint create a role that allows it to pass phone numbers to Amazon Connect, select **Automatically create a role**\.
+Then, for IAM role, enter a unique name for the new role that you're creating\.

    1. If you've already created an IAM role that allows Amazon Pinpoint to pass phone numbers to Amazon Connect, select **Choose an existing role**\.
 Then, for IAM role, select a role that contains the appropriate permissions\.

-   1. If you want to have Amazon Pinpoint create a role that allows it to pass phone numbers to Amazon Connect, select **Automatically create a role**\.
-Then enter a unique name for the new role in IAM role\.

 1. \(Optional\) In **Description**, describe the purpose of the activity\.
 When you save the activity, this text appears as the activity's label\.